StefanLim0/mysql-er/README.md

+Generally, foreign keys are not encouraged in RDMS due to performance degradation.
+Therefore, we cannot extract entity-relationships(ERs) from database schemas directly.
-**Mysql-er** is a project to extract entity relationships from SQLs since foreign keys are not encouraged in RDMS due to performance degradation.
-Instead of creating ER diagram by trivial human work, this project tries to extract entity relationships by SQLs from source codes and RDMS query logs.
+Instead of creating ER diagram by trivial human work, **Mysql-er** tries to extract ERs from SQLs in source codes and RDMS's query logs.

 ## Feature Support